-No. If a work is protected by copyright in your own country (assuming your country is a signatory to the Berne Convention), then the work is protected in all Berne Convention countries.
-No additional steps, including registration, or using the international copyright symbol, are necessary to obtain protection.
+No. If a work is protected by copyright in your own country (assuming your country is a signatory to the Berne Convention), then the work is protected in all Berne member countries.
+No additional steps, including registration or using the international copyright symbol, are necessary to obtain protection.
 Note that the Berne Convention prohibits mandatory copyright registration with a national copyright office in member countries.

-For an in-depth understanding of U.S. and global copyright principles, plus
+For an in-depth understanding of copyright principles, plus

 Copyright Leadership Program.